-Vitamin C Skincare products seem to be all the rage at the moment.
-The thing is, there’s a lot of conflicting opinions on it.
+Vitamin C skincare products seem to be all the rage at the moment, many can’t get enough of it, but at the same time, there’s a lot of conflicting opinions about it.
 Some say it’s the cure to all skincare problems and others say it doesn’t do anything at all to improve your skin.
-I think it’s time we dug a little deeper to find out what vitamin C actually does, and if it has any benefits.
+I think it’s time we dug a little deeper to find out what vitamin C actually does, and if it has any skincare benefits.

 If you’ve been following my blog you’ll know that I recently covered retinol – a type of vitamin A which you can read more about here.
 I went in-depth about retinol, what it is, and why it’s good for the skin.